STEM Career Mentoring

 -

-During Semester 2, you are expected to initiate and schedule at least 3 meetings with your mentors.
+During Semester 2, you are expected to initiate and schedule at least 3 meetings with your mentor.
 It can be either in-person or virtually.

 How to apply

-Applications generally open in Semester 1, and eligible and successful applicants will be matched with a more experienced mentor in Semester 2 each year.
+Applications open in Semester 1, and eligible and successful applicants will be matched with an industry mentor in Semester 2 each year.

 We cannot guarantee all students who apply for this program will be matched with a mentor.
 We will endeavour to match as many students as possible to mentors.